johnshearing/PrivateKeyVault/README.md

 Finally, it would be a good idea to try both SD cards to be sure that they work properly and that both of them can be used to access your secrets.

+It would be a good idea to clone 2 extra SD cards so that you are prepared in case anything happens to the SD cards you have worked so hard to setup.

 ### Security

 #### Setup LUKS Full Disk Encryption